Cardiff Council: Political control

-The first election to the reconstituted council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+The first election to the reconstituted council was held in 1995.
+It initially operated as a shadow authority alongside the outgoing authorities until it formally came into its powers on 1 April 1996.
+Political control of the council since 1996 has been as follows:

 Leadership

 The role of Lord Mayor of Cardiff is largely ceremonial.
 Political leadership is provided instead by the leader of the council, although the two roles were temporarily combined between 1999 and 2003.
 The first leader following the 1996 reforms was Russell Goodway, who had been the last leader of South Glamorgan County Council.
 The leaders of Cardiff Council since 1996 have been:

 At the age of 31, Huw Thomas became Wales' youngest council leader when he was elected in May 2017.